2sic/app-snippet-inject/readme.md

 If you want to customize the CSS, you will usually follow the ["Create Custom Styles in a Standard 2sxc App" checklist](https://azing.org/2sxc/r/gg_aB9FD).
 But note that you usually don't want to do this, as added snippets should just be as-is

-## Screenshots

-Read more about it in the [App Catalog](https://2sxc.org/en/apps/app/snippet-inject-for-dnn-v2)

 ## History